Bragg's Additivity Rule and Core and Bond model studied by real-time TDDFT electronic stopping simulations: the case of water vapor: Methods and Simulation details

 Rt-TDDFT, its applications and numerical implementations have been recently reviewed \citep{Ullrich2011,Maitra2016}.
 The rt-TDDFT approach was used for the first time to compute electronic stopping power in materials by Pruneda et al. \citep{pruneda2007}.
 Since then, other implementations of rt-TDDFT have been proposed in which the projectile with its basis is explicitly included \citep{Correa2018}.
 When a projectile is forced to move at a constant speed through a target material, the total energy of the system increases by an amount $\Delta{E}$ as a result of the work done by the constrain to maintain the projectile's velocity constant \citep{Schleife2012}.
 For projectile's kinetic energies large enough, i.e. above a threshold of a few keV/nucleon, the motion of the host nuclei is normally negligible in the time scale of the projectile's transit due to their large mass.
 Above the energy threshold, there is no appreciable effect on the electronic dynamics if the host nuclei are constrained to stay at their initial positions during rt-TDDFT stopping simulations.
 The advantage is that, in this way, the change in total energy is due only to the electronic subsystem, $\Delta{E_e}$.
 The electronic stopping power for a projectile's trajectory of length $\Delta{L}$ can then be calculated as:

 For the calculation of the $S_e$ of protons by gaseous targets we used the all-electron implementation of rt-TDDFT in CP2K~\citep{Hutter2014,Kuhne2020}.
 As in the equilibration and setup of the system, we used the 6-311++G(2d2p) basis set for target atoms, since for water molecules it produces better results than the 6-311G$^{**}$ basis set used in the supplementary information in \citep{Gu2020}.
-We note that we used the Perdew–Burke–Ernzerhof funcional~\citep{perdew1996generalized} in its time-local version which does not include memory effects (i.e. the exchange-correlation energy and potential are calculated for the instantaneous density using the standard PBE functional).
+We note that we used the Perdew–Burke–Ernzerhof funcional~\citep{perdew1996generalized} in its time-local version which does not include memory effects (i.e. the exchange-correlation energy and potential are calculated for the instantaneous density using the standard PBE functional). {We remark that the PBE functional has been shown to provide very good estimations of the electronic stopping power in water~\citep{Reeves2016,Yao}, and no significant differences have been found between the regular PBE functional and its hybrid version PBE0~\citep{Reeves2016} or the meta-GGA SCAN functional~\citep{Yao}.}

 After placing the proton in its initial position, we obtain the initial Kohn-Sham orbitals, and hence the electronic density, of the system via a regular single-point calculation of the ground state.
 Then, the rt-TDDFT simulation is initiated by giving an initial velocity to the projectile.
 This velocity, as well as the position of the target atoms, are maintained unaltered by setting to zero the forces on all nuclei.
 We called this the Zero Force (ZF) scheme.
 The time step $\Delta t$ of the real-time propagation was determined by setting a constant displacement of $\Delta x=0.005$ \AA{} in each integration step, i.e. $\Delta t=\Delta x/v$.
 The largest time step used for our simulations was 0.92 attoseconds, corresponding to the smallest velocity of 0.25 a.u., or energy of 1.56 keV/amu, of the proton.